Difference-in-Differences Designs: A Practitioner's Guide: Some additional DiD-related procedures

 to stress that it measures the average treatment effect at time period $t$ of first being exposed to treatment in period $g$ versus not being exposed to treatment, among units that are actually exposed to treatment in period $g$, i.e., units that are in groups that the policy was first enabled in period $g$ and that qualify for treatment.
 One can also analyze aggregations of these $ATT(g,t)$ parameters to form causal summary parameters that can be more precisely estimated and highlight treatment effect heterogeneity in some specific directions.
 This would follow the exact same steps as we discussed in Section \ref{sec:aggregation}, once again highlighting the importance of our forward-engineering approach.

 Identifying these causal parameters involves a no-anticipation assumption and a (conditional) parallel trends assumption.
 Assumption \ref{ass:NA_staggered} can be recycled here, as DDD has the same empirical content as DiD when it comes to no-anticipation.
-The parallel trends assumption, though, needs to be adjusted as an empirical appeal of DDD is to allow for violations of Assumption \ref{ass:gt-parallel-trends-all}, or the other PT variations discussed in Section \ref{sec:staggered}.
+The parallel trends assumption, though, needs to be adjusted as an empirical appeal of DDD is that it can identify ATT parameters even when Assumption \ref{ass:gt-parallel-trends-all} or the other PT variations discussed in Section \ref{sec:staggered} do not hold.
 Here, we consider a variation of Assumption \ref{ass:gt-parallel-trends-all} that holds only after conditioning on covariates and allows for some partition-specific and group-specific non-parallel trends.

 \begin{customass}{DDD-PT-GT-all}[DDD-Parallel Trends for every period and group] For every group $s$ and $s'$ and time periods $t$, with probability one,

 \end{customass}